connectivecpp/utility-rack/README.md

 - Version 1.12 (or later) of Chris Kohlhoff's `asio` repository is required for Periodic Timer.
 Note that it is the stand-alone Asio versus the Boost Asio implementation.
 - Version 2.1.0 (or later) of Phil Nash's Catch 2 is required for all test scenarios.
-- Version 0.00 (or later) of Martin's Ring Span Lite is required in some test scenarios (see specifics below).
+- Version 0.00 (or later) of Martin's Ring Span Lite is required in some test scenarios (see specifics below; this dependency may be copied into the `utility-rack` repository in the future).
-- Version Thu Jul 12 21:58:58 2018 +0300 (or later) of Justas Masiulis [circular_buffer](https://github.com/JustasMasiulis/circular_buffer) is required in some test scenarios (see specifics below)
+- Version Thu Jul 12 21:58:58 2018 +0300 (or later) of Justas Masiulis [`circular_buffer`](https://github.com/JustasMasiulis/circular_buffer) is required in some test scenarios (see specifics below; this dependency may be copied into the `utility-rack` repository in the future).
-- Version 1.65.1 (or later) of the Boost library is required in some test scenarios (see specifics below).

 See [References](doc/references.md) for additional details on the above libraries.